Female Hormones Like Estrogen May Help Protect Against COVID-19

 And the immunity benefits of hormone replacement may be one more very good reason to also consider hormone therapy as soon as possible.

-SottoPelle® hormone replacement pellets offer several advantages, including NO daily pills, NO painful weekly shots, and NO messy creams.
-Additionally, SottoPelle® estrogen and progesterone pellet therapy utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
+The SottoPelle® hormone replacement method offer several advantages, including NO daily pills, NO painful weekly shots, and NO messy creams.
+Additionally, SottoPelle® Method estrogen and progesterone pellet therapy utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
 Because bioidentical hormones are identical to the body’s own hormones, they offer more effective results, with fewer side-effects and risks.
-Talk to your physician about SottoPelle® testosterone replacement therapy today!
-Or schedule an appointment with the providers at SottoPelle in the Phoenix, AZ area today.
+Talk to your physician about SottoPelle® Method testosterone replacement today!
+You can also find a physician in your area who is highly trained in hormone replacement using our Physician Finder HERE.

 Bioidentical Female Hormone Replacement Therapy: 480.874.1515